 The process of improving your FCR also identities common customer misconceptions, product/service issues, and problem areas unrelated to your contact center.

-Improving Your FCR Rate
+Improving Your First Contact Resolution Rate

 Improving FCR involves process changes, call routing, agent training, and access to tools and information.
 Knowing what to change comes from good tracking and reporting.
-While the FCR rate is a backward looking effort, it’s great at initiating forward-looking improvements.
+While the FCR rate is a backward-looking effort, it’s great at initiating forward-looking improvements.

 A good FCR measurement process is invaluable.